 CE Cycle Renewals

-A CE Renewal is the second renewal after the beginning of your CE Cycle.
-This renewal must not only include documentation of a seven-hour National USPAP Update Course taken in your USPAP only renewal (above) within the first 2 years of the license term, but also must have documentation of 49 additional hours (including an additional seven-hour National USPAP Update Course taken within the second 2 years of the license term) of continuing education taken within the CE Cycle.
+A Full CE Renewal is the second renewal after the beginning of your CE Cycle.
+The required education for this renewal includes the 7-hour National USPAP Update Course taken in your USPAP-only renewal (above), but also must have an additional 7-hour National USPAP Update Course taken within the second 2 years of the license term and a 4-hour Laws and Regs course.
+Those three courses total 18 of the 56 hours required for the CE Cycle, leaving 38 hours of electives.
 In order to avoid a potential lapse in your license renewal applications should be submitted 90 days prior to your expiration date.

 All acceptable continuing education must be taken within the licensees CE Cycle.
 A licensees original CE Cycle start date will begin with the issuance date of their initial license, and normally runs for a period of four years provided the USPAP Renewal is not renewed on a late basis.
 The ending date of a CE Cycle will be the expiration date of the CE Renewal.
 The CE Cycle then starts over and the licensees new CE Cycle Start date will be the issuance date of the CE Renewal.